A method weighed down by consonants that lightens up existences. 😄

 The practitioner guides the client to discover the source of their repetitive patterns, so that they can find their way.

-This involves becoming aware of the emotions in a bodily way and learning to identify them.
+This involves becoming aware of emotions, and learning to feel and identify them.

-A profound work on oneself is included in the curriculum to become a Gestalt practitioner.
+A deep introspection is included in the curriculum to become a Gestalt practitioner.

 Thus, therapists are ready to accompany their clients.